conleyjl24/-xxx/README.md

 For more information on how you can use GitHub Pages with another static site see "Using a static site generator other than jekyll"

+# Front matter is reguired
+jekyll reguires that Markdown files have front matter defined at the top of every file Front matter is just a set of metadata delineated by three dashes:

+if you like you can choose to omit front matter from your file but you'll still need to make the triple-dashes:

+if your file is within the posts directory you can omit the dashes entirely For more information on configuring the front matter see the official jekyll front matter documentation